-For the 2017-2018 fiscal year, the District maintained three individual governmental funds.
+For the 2018-2019 fiscal year, the District maintained three individual governmental funds.
 Information is presented separately in the Governmental Funds Balance Sheet and in the Governmental Funds Statement of Revenues, Expenditures, and Changes in Fund Balances for the General Fund, Debt Service Fund and the Capital Projects Fund.
-The basic governmental fund financial statements can be found on pages 5-10 of this report.
+The basic governmental fund financial statements can be found on pages 7-10 of this report.

 Proprietary Funds.
-The District maintains one proprietary fund.
+The District maintains one proprietary fund (also an Enterprise fund).
 Enterprise funds are used to report the same functions presented as business-type activities in the government-wide financial statements.
 The District uses an enterprise fund to account for its ambulance operations.